Match report by Joe Angove and Iarfhlaith Davoren

 Despite PSC dominating possession during the early exchanges, it was the visitors who took the lead on 18 minutes.

-But the hosts levelled proceedings just minutes later.
+But the hosts leveled proceedings just minutes later.
 Sam Haynes’ first-time pass out to Brennan Livingston allowed the forward to expertly deliver a cross into the path of Cazares, who delightfully lobbed the bouncing ball over the Scorpions ‘keeper and into the back of the net.

 PSC’s ascendency plotted towards their downfall moments later, though.